Nimo

 Important points to keep in mind

-Position in the reactivity series dictates feasible extraction chemistry.
+Position in the reactivity series dictates feasible extraction methods.

-Metals above carbon require electrolysis; metals below carbon can use carbon reduction.
+Metals above carbon require electrolysis; below carbon can use carbon reduction.

 Ore grade controls energy and waste per unit metal extracted.

-Electrolysis gives high purity but increases energy cost and CO2 from carbon anodes.
+Electrolysis yields high purity but raises energy cost and CO2 from carbon anodes.

-Smelting with carbon is cheaper but produces more direct greenhouse gas emissions.
+Smelting with carbon is cost-effective but generates more greenhouse gas emissions.

 Roasting converts sulfides to oxides before reduction or leaching.

-Economic evaluation balances operating cost, capital cost and product value.
+Economic evaluation balances operating costs, capital costs, and product value.

 Alternative methods (bioleaching, phytomining) suit low-grade or contaminated sources.